arly-0/restaurant-landing/README.md

-# Gericht Restaurant Landing Page
+# Gericht Restaurant Landing Page - [Check out Live](https://restaurant-landing-two.vercel.app/)

 Welcome to the Gericht Restaurant Landing Page project!
 This is a sample frontend portfolio project for a fictional restaurant named "Gericht."
 The purpose of this project is to showcase modern UI/UX design for a restaurant website.